codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard of the band 1023MB?
-They haven't got a gig yet.
+What’s E.T. short for?
+He’s only got little legs.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. Radia Perlman
+ 1. Red
- 2. Michael Roberts
+ 2. Green
- 3. Vint Cerf
+ 3. Blue
- 4. Paul Vixie
+ 4. Yellow

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Green
 </details>